wpswings/subscriptions-for-woocommerce/README.txt

 * Create a Subscription Box and Allow your customers to choose and shop their favorite products
 * Rest API to Get the Subscription Details
-* Generates error logs for subscription-related issues with subscription reports
+* Generates error logs for subscription-related issues
 * Generate trouble-free recurring revenue with WordPress Subscription plugin
 * Sell subscription-based products and recurring services for a set period.
 * Provide signup fees or free trials of subscription-based products & services to your customers.
-* Supported Payment PayPal Standard payment gateway, Payfast, Amazon Pay Payment, WooCommerce Stripe Payment Gateway and WPS Paypal Payment Gateway
+* Supported Payment Payfast, Amazon Pay Payment, WooCommerce Stripe Payment Gateway and WPS Paypal Payment Gateway
 * Convert your online store to a WooCommerce subscription-based store.
 * Allows users to cancel WooCommerce subscriptions anytime.
 * Shortcode to show subscription table anywhere on the website